How to book

 Your booking arrangements will be looked after personally by one of our experienced Customer Support Team at Head Office who will be on hand to offer any assistance needed.

-To make sure you get the dates and centre you want, call us on 0333 321 2116 to make a no-obligation provisional booking.
-We will then reserve the space and send you a booking form.
-You will then be emailed a link to your booking details on MyPGL.
-This is a secure, password-protected section of our site where you can view your booking information and download useful forms and promotional material.
+We will reserve the space for 28 days (or to the date shown on your booking contract) and email you a link to MyPGL.
+This is a secure, password-protected section of our website where you can view your booking information, online forms, and download useful promotional material.

-An interim payment per paying person is due 8 weeks after the first deposits are paid.
+An interim payment per paying person is due 8 weeks after the initial deposits are paid.

 The final balance is payable 8-10 weeks prior to departure.
 Four weeks before travel, providing payment and paperwork have been received by PGL, we will forward your final travel details and itinerary.